Last updated on September 3rd, 2022 at 10:14 am

 If you don’t have a car, you can take the train to Barnstaple via Exeter.
 From Barnstaple, you can get the No. 21 bus from Barnstaple to Croyde or you can take a taxi which costs between £24 – £30.

 There are a couple of main car parks in the village.
 There’s the Down End Carpark, which is on your right as you enter the village from the Braunton direction.
 Motorbikes park free, and for other vehicles, you can find parking costs here.
-Here you’ll also find Croyde Surf Academy, public toilets and there’s a little cafe to grab a bacon butty or a cup of tea whilst you’re waiting to surf.
+Here you’ll also find Croyde Surf Academy, a cafe, public toilets and showers.

 There’s also a car park up by Baggy Point.
 Parking is free to National Trust members.
 For non-members, it’s £1 for 1 hour, £2 for 2 hours, or £4 for all day.
 You can pay by cash, via the app, or by phone.

-There’s also a smaller car park in the village for patrons of The Thatch or Billy Budd’s as well as a car park behind the Village Hall.
+There’s also a car park behind the Village Hall.

 I hope this guide to Croyde Bay helps you plan your holidays and allows you to make some amazing memories as I have!